-- 16.1 The purpose of this policy and procedure is to: - (a) ensure that all coordinator and managers have a framework in which to effect responsible disciplinary processes within the workplace - (b) ensure that all employees know and understand the disciplinary processes - (c) ensure that all employees have the opportunity to improve their performance and/or modify their behaviour so that they are able to maintain a satisfactory level of performance - (d) to provide a workplace environment where employees are permitted to performing to the best of their abilities - (e) to ensure that employees perform to expected standards and that they are aware of those standards and suitably trained to satisfy those standards - (f) to ensure that work practices and methods are designed and conducted in such a way so as to avoid risk of injury and risk to health of employees.
+The purpose of this procedure is to:

+- (a) ensure that all Managers and General Managers have a framework in which to effect responsible disciplinary processes within the workplace for Field Staff employees. - (b) ensure that employees know and understand the disciplinary processes - (c) ensure that employees have the opportunity to improve their performance and/or modify their behaviour so that they are able to maintain a satisfactory level of performance - (d) to provide a workplace environment where employees are committed to performing to the best of their abilities - (e) to ensure that employees perform to expected standards and that they are aware of those standards and suitably trained to satisfy those standards - (f) to ensure that work practices and methods are designed and conducted in such a way so as to avoid risk of injury and risk to health of employees.

-16.2 Representation
+16.1.
+Representation

-The employee may have a union representative or legal representative of their choosing present at all stages of the disciplinary process.
+The employee may have union representation or a support person of their choosing present at all stages of the disciplinary process.